hpc/charliecloud/doc/dev.rst

 * *Approve*: The reviewer believes the branch is ready to proceed (further work if draft, merging if ready for review).
-Importantly, the review can included include comments/questions/changes *but* the reviewer believes these don’t need re-review (i.e., the PR author can deal with them independently).
+Importantly, the review can include comments/questions/changes *but* the reviewer believes these don’t need re-review (i.e., the PR author can deal with them independently).

 *Use multi-comment reviews.* Review comments should all be packaged up into a single review; click *Start a review* rather than *Add single comment*.
-Then the PR author gets only a single notification instead of one for every comment you make, and it’s clear when they branch is theirs again.
+Then the PR author gets only a single notification instead of one for every comment you make, and it’s clear when the branch is theirs again.

 *Special case 1:* Often, the review consists of code changes, and the reviewer will want you to assess those changes.
 GitHub doesn’t let you request review